Grant Process for Barriers at Child Care Centres & Early Learning Facilities in Ontario

 • Your child care licensing officer (for region-specific guidance and timelines)

-Complete Construction and Renovation Services
+3. Complete Renovation & Infrastructure Services

-Why Partner with HKC
+Why Partner with HKC Construction?

 HKC Daycare Construction Contact Form